The Orthopaedic Centre

 2. Minimally invasive techniques

-3. Compartmentalized approach where only the disease surfaced will be replaced
+3. Compartmentalized approach where only the disease surfaces will be replaced

 In general, there are 2 types of injections for knee pain: